 While Out Riding

-Surrounding Ruidoso lies the beguiling Lincoln National Forest, the setting for pine, fir, aspen, oak and grassland meadows – as well as an equally diverse web of dirt roads offering miles of bikepacking potential.
+Surrounding Ruidoso lies Lincoln National Forest, the setting for pine, fir, aspen, oak, and grassland meadows – as well as an equally diverse web of dirt roads that offer miles of bikepacking potential.

-Nearby Fort Stanton, now developed into the area’s most extensive singletrack network, claims a similarly colourful past, with protagonists that include cavalries of Buffalo Soldiers, Kit Carsen (trapper, scout, soldier and a dime novel hero), as well as the Mascalero Apaches, whose ancestral home this region lies in.
-Be sure to check out the fascinating museum, packed as it is with old black and white photos depicting moustachioed, banjo-playing soldiers, and Apache elders solemnly signing treaties.
+Nearby Fort Stanton, now developed into the area’s most extensive singletrack network, claims a similarly colourful past, with protagonists that include cavalries of Buffalo Soldiers, Kit Carsen (trapper, scout, soldier, and a dime novel hero), as well as the Mascalero Apaches, whose ancestral home lies in this region.
+Be sure to check out the fascinating museum, packed with old black and white photos depicting moustachioed, banjo-playing soldiers, and Apache elders solemnly signing treaties.